-The configuration above is the context of modem use in which the communication link is discussed in this section.
+The configuration above represents the communication link as discussed in this section.
 Although your modem may be an internal one, that is, installed inside the computer, the operational concepts are still the same.

 The suggestions provided in the user documentation accompanying each Hayes modem will clear up the majority of problems in an installation.
 Most difficulties arise from simple causes - improper or loose connections or software incompatibility.
 Be sure to review the scenarios and tips before assuming the problem is something more.
-The suggestions in this section require some familiarity with the AT Command Set, DTE requirements, EIA 232-D/CCITT V.24 signals, and the telephone system.
+The suggestions in this section require some familiarity with the Hayes Standard AT Command Set, DTE requirements, RS-232/CCITT V.24 signals, and the telephone system.